bndrmrtn/smarti/README.md

     <p>{{ data.content }}</p>
   </>);
 }

+wr.status(200); // Set the status code to 200 and send the response
 ```

 This code is our goal.
 We want to make a simple template language that can be used in any project.